Lopez15-Hub/reprovider-docs/docs/buildux/service-injection.md

 Create the registry file for store the services for slice

 :::tip
-It is recommended to create a registry for the slice and only insert the services that are part of it.
-This helps build a better code structure.
+It is recommended to create a registry for the slice and only include the services that are part of it.
+This helps in building a better code structure.
 :::
 Create the registry file